 It may take weeks or even a month for the seeds to grow.
 Be patient.
 If you have any questions about germination time or planting, please don’t hesitate to call us at (877) 309-7333.

 As soon as your order is placed you will receive a confirmation email.
 You will receive a second email the day your order ships telling you how it has been sent.
-Orders for in-season products ship within 48 hours or less.
 Depending upon your order date, we may hold your shipment to combine it with other products on your order, if applicable.
 See our shipping information page for approximate ship dates and more detailed information.
-If you need express shipping or have any questions, please call Customer Service toll-free at (877) 309-7333 or contact us by email.
+If you have any questions, please call Customer Service toll-free at (877) 309-7333 or contact us by email.

 Our shipping rates are calculated based on our actual average shipping costs.
 We do not seek to profit from shipping fees, so rest assured that our shipping rates reflect an average of what it costs to get our guaranteed products safely to your door.